ryanfitz/hapi-auth-jwt/README.md

 - `validateFunc` - (optional) validation and user lookup function with the signature `function(request, token, callback)` where:
     - `request` - is the hapi request object of the request which is being authenticated.
     - `token` - the verified and decoded jwt token
-    - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
-        - `err` - an internal error.
-        - `isValid` - `true` if the token was valid otherwise `false`.
-        - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
-Typically, `credentials` are only included when `isValid` is `true`, but there are cases when the application needs to know who tried to authenticate even when it fails
-          (e.g. with authentication mode `'try'`).
 - `verifyOptions` - settings to define how tokens are verified by the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library
     - `algorithms`: List of strings with the names of the allowed algorithms.
 For instance, `["HS256", "HS384"]`.
     - `audience`: if you want to check audience (`aud`), provide a value here